umihico/rails-night-202501/slides.md

 # SSH by ECS & Session Manager (3rd Gen)

 - AppRunner does not support SSH 😢
-- I add Terraform based script to create temporary ECS on demand
+- I added Terraform based script, to create temporary ECS on demand
-- SSH and port forwarding to RDS with Session Manager
+- Port forwarding to RDS is also possible
 - IAM based authentication and keeping RDS & ECS on private network is AWSome!

 <div class="flex w-full justify-center">